Mergers and acquisitions in United Kingdom law

 Mergers and acquisitions in United Kingdom law refers to a body of law that covers companies, labour, and competition, which is engaged when firms restructure their affairs in the course of business.

 Company law

-In company law, there are three main areas that regulate mergers and acquisitions (also, reconstructions or takeovers).
+In company law, three main areas regulate mergers and acquisitions (also, reconstructions or takeovers).
 There are three main areas of law, those to do with schemes of arrangement overseen by a court, those for general reconstructions, demergers, amalgamations and so on that are not overseen by a court, and takeovers, which concern acquisitions of public companies.